 There are two primary ways in which you can choose to explore non-fungible tokens.
 You can either create one or purchase one.

 You can create digital art and list it on an NFT market space for sale.
-If you don’t want to create one, buying is also a great option.
+Buying is also a great option if you don’t want to create one.
 Some people have chosen to be collectors of non-fungible tokens.

 How to get started